Grants and discounts

 - Read the forms and guidance notes carefully to make sure you understand what information you are being asked to provide and include any supporting documentation the fund has asked for.
 It will help speed up the application process if the fund doesn’t have to ask you to supply missing information.

-- Check how the charitable fund likes to receive an enquiry or application.
-It is no good sending it by email if they want to receive it by post.
+- Check how the charitable fund requires you to receive an enquiry or application.

 - Give the charitable fund the complete picture about your situation.
 It is important to answer questions about your personal circumstances and provide documentary evidence where required.
 Charitable funds only ask for information they need to assess your application and will offer you as much support as possible.